Overall Record: 253-193/19 Record at Ole Miss: 203-185/16

 2010, 2012 ITA South Region Coach of the Year

 He's won two national championships in Division II and led a team to the SEC West Championship.
 He's coached numerous All-Americans and All-SEC players.
 His teams are notorious for excellence in the classroom.
-Mark Beyers has accomplished a lot in 15 years as a head coach, and with five of the top six returning from last year's squad and a talented recruiting class, the Rebels are primed to make some noise nationally in 2015.
+Mark Beyers has accomplished a lot in 16 years as a head coach, and with five of the top six returning from last year's squad and a talented recruiting class, the Rebels are primed to make some noise nationally in 2015.